Anaesthesia

 Learn more

-Local anesthesia involves an injection in your mouth to numb the area being operated on.
+Local anaesthesia involves an injection in your mouth to numb the area being operated on.
 While you may still feel pressure and vibration during the procedure, it should not be painful.
-In cases where there is an abscess, the effectiveness of the local anesthetic may be compromised.
+In cases where there is an abscess, the effectiveness of the local anaesthetic may be compromised.
 In such instances, the options include postponing the procedure until antibiotics treat the abscess or considering IV sedation.
-Local anesthesia is ideal for straightforward teeth extractions.
+Local anaesthesia is ideal for straightforward teeth extractions.
 There’s no need to fast or be accompanied afterward.
 Your dentist typically identifies straightforward extractions and performs them using local anesthesia.
 If you’ve been referred for extraction, it’s likely because the tooth presents a higher degree of difficulty or the procedure may be stressful for you.
 As a result, many of our patients opt for either IV sedation or general anesthesia.

 IV Sedation or Target Controlled Infusion (TCI)